jgm/gitit/README.markdown

 If there is no wiki page or uploaded file corresponding to a request, gitit always looks last in the `static` directory.
-So, for example, a file `foo.jpg` in the `images` subdirectory of the `static` directory will be accessible at the url `/images/foo.jpg`.
-Pandoc creates two subdirectories of `static`, `stylesheets` and `javascripts`, which include the CSS and scripts it uses.
+So, for example, a file `foo.jpg` in the `img` subdirectory of the `static` directory will be accessible at the url `/img/foo.jpg`.
+Pandoc creates three subdirectories of `static`, `css`, `img`, and `js`, which include the icons, stylesheets, and javascripts it uses.

 Changing the theme
 ------------------

-To change the look of the wiki, modify `gitit.css` in `static/stylesheets`.
+To change the look of the wiki, modify `screen.css` in `static/css`.
+To change the look of printed pages, modify `print.css`.

 Adding support for math
 -----------------------